-Since our founding in late 1999 Habitat in Grand County has built and refurbished 13 houses and provided a simple, decent affordable home to low-income, deserving and necessary families in our community!
+Since our founding in late 1999 Habitat in Grand County has built and refurbished more than 12 houses and provided a simple, decent affordable home to low-income, deserving and necessary families in our community!

 2001 – First Habitat house completed on 2nd Street in Granby.

 2002 – Second Habitat house completed on New Church Circle in Granby.

 2004 – Third Habitat house completed also on New Church Circle in Granby.

 2006 – Fourth Habitat house completed – This house was built in Kremmling.

 2007 – House number five is completed.
 This house is in Granby on New Church Circle.

 2008 – Two houses are completed in Hot Sulphur Springs.

 2009 – A third house is completed in Hot Sulphur Springs

 2009 – Launched our Financial Fitness course together with the Mountain Family Center